 The Council of Europe supports its member states in tackling the major challenges facing sport today, from doping, match fixing and dangerous stadiums to abuse of young athletes and discrimination.
-We facilitate co-operation at local, national and international level and help states prepare for major sports events, such as UEFA Euro 2020.
+We facilitate co-operation at local, national and international level and help states prepare for major sports events.

 To do this, the sport sector of the Council of Europe works on the basis of a two-fold strategy: